 a) “I only want my child to have access to social media for an hour a day.”

-b) “I only want my child to access social media after he’s done with his homework.”
+b) “I only want my children to access social media after they're done with their homework.”

-When you set the rules, you have the option to allow or block whole categories (e.g. Social Media) or particular apps (e.g. Zoom).
+When you set the rules for a ruleset, you have the option to allow or block whole categories (e.g. Social Media) or particular apps (e.g. Instagram).

 We also offer Safe Search at the bottom of the rules list.